zhangyuanxun/scholar_finder/README.md

 README.md
 ```
+- collector/ : contains

-- dataset/: will contain all the data include raw and processed of the project.
+- dataset/ : contains all the data include raw and processed of the project.
 ## Citations